The Well Worn Shoes

 • Find Out More Here

 You can’t go to Bar Harbor without visiting The Acadia Country Store.
-It’s got everything blueberry you can possibly think of! haha.
-Need a blueberry candy bar, or some blueberry soap, or perhaps a blueberry soda (100% recommend) they’ve got you covered!
-Don’t forget to try the homemade fudge, it’s so freakin’ good!
+It’s got everything blueberry you can possibly think of!
+Haha.
+Need a blueberry candy bar, or some blueberry soap, or perhaps a blueberry soda (100% recommend) — they’ve got you covered!
+Don’t forget to try the homemade fudge; they now make 24 flavors in-house.
+It’s so freakin’ good.
+They also carry whoopie pies, kitchen goods, and nautical gifts.
+If you’re looking for Bar Harbor souvenirs that go beyond a basic magnet, the Acadia Country Store is a great place to find something special.
+If you like to buy unique gifts for people (or yourself) when you travel, then you won’t want to miss this place.

 • Where: 85 Main Street, Bar Harbor, ME 04609